The Maker Bazaar is an extension to The Maker Journal.

 The bazaar expands on the concept of artisanal fashion and makers in a contemporary context through a fresh shopping experience.
 The Maker Bazaar guarantees that the brands sold through the website have been examined and their supply chains deemed ethical.

 The clothing, bags and shoes sold on the bazaar preserve artisanal skills and traditions, whilst modernising those practices.
-Customers can research the makers extensively on the platform, as well as be informed about the products they purchase through extensive information about materials, production process, dyes and their social impact.
+You can research the makers extensively on the platform, as well as be informed about the products through extensive information about materials, production process, dyes and their social impact.

 Latest Slow Fashion